nextflow-io/nextflow/docs/awscloud.rst

 AWS IAM policies
 =================

-`AIM policies <https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html>`_ are the mechanism used by AWS to defines permissions for IAM identities.
+`IAM policies <https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html>`_ are the mechanism used by AWS to defines permissions for IAM identities.
 In order to access certain AWS services, the proper policies must be attached to the identity associated to the AWS credentials.